Devolution

 Many aspects of transport | Trade, including international trade |

-The two governments work together on many issues and cooperate to make sure that the devolution settlement is well managed – supported by the Office of the Secretary of State for Scotland.
+The two governments work together on many issues, supported by the Office of the Secretary of State for Scotland.

 The history of devolution

 Devolution has not stood still since 1999, with a number of changes and additions to the Scottish Parliament’s powers.
-These have included:
+These include the Scotland Act 2016 and Scotland Act 2012, which each devolved significant further powers with cross-party agreement.

 How is the Scottish Government funded?

 The Scottish Government is responsible for managing its own expenditure and is accountable to the Scottish Parliament.
-The Scottish Government’s funding comes from a combination of taxes and revenues devolved to Scotland as well as the Block Grant.
+The Scottish Government’s funding comes from a combination of devolved taxes and revenues as well as the Block Grant.

 The Block Grant is the funding transferred to the Scottish Government from the UK Government.
-It ensures there is steady and secure funding for the Scottish Government to spend on public services.
+The Block Grant is paid for from taxes and revenues collected across the whole of the UK.
+This ensures there is steady and secure funding for the Scottish Government.
 The devolution settlement means that expenditure per person on public services in Scotland is higher than the UK average.

 More information